Money market fund: History

 In 1971, Bruce R. Bent and Henry B. R. Brown established the first money market fund.
-It was named the Reserve Fund and was offered to investors who were interested in preserving their cash and earning a small rate of return.
-Several more funds were shortly set up and the market grew significantly over the next few years.
-Money market funds are credited with popularizing mutual funds in general, which until that time, were not widely utilized.
+It was named the Reserve Fund and was offered to investors who were interested in preserving their cash and earning a low rate of return.
+Several more funds were set up shortly after, and the market grew significantly over the following years.
+Money market funds are credited with popularizing mutual funds in general, which until that time were not widely utilized.

 Money market funds in the United States created a solution to the limitations of Regulation Q, which at the time prohibited demand deposit accounts from paying interest and capped the rate of interest on other types of bank accounts at 5.25%.
 Thus, money market funds were created as a substitute for bank accounts.

-In the 1990s, bank interest rates in Japan were near zero for an extended period of time.
+In the 1990s, bank interest rates in Japan were near zero for an extended period.
 To search for higher yields from these low rates in bank deposits, investors used money market funds for short-term deposits instead.
-However, several money market funds fell off short of their stable value in 2001 due to the bankruptcy of Enron, in which several Japanese funds had invested, and investors fled into government-insured bank accounts.
-Since then the total value of money markets have remained low.
+However, several money market funds fell short of their stable value in 2001 due to the bankruptcy of Enron, in which several Japanese funds had invested, and investors fled into government-insured bank accounts.
+Since then, the total value of money markets has remained low.

-Money market funds in Europe have always had much lower levels of investments capital than in the United States or Japan.
+Money market funds in Europe have always had much lower levels of investment capital than in the United States or Japan.
 Regulations in the EU have always encouraged investors to use banks rather than money market funds for short-term deposits.